AF-1/jivelite-nowplayingscreenwithratings/README.md

 If you'd like me to make small changes to the skin, please test the new changes on your device/OS first and then create a pull request with the changes here.
 <br><br><br>
+[^1]: The screenshots might not correspond to the current UI in every detail.